AI Impact on UX Design

 Visual and Interaction Design

 UX design is more than functional — it is about creating visually compelling experiences that reinforce a brand's identity and resonate with users emotionally.
 AI can assist with layout suggestions and repetitive design tasks but cannot make the subjective decisions that align with a brand's unique visual language.
-The ability to craft designs that evoke feelings and inspire action remains a distinctly human skill.
+The ability to craft designs that evoke specific feelings and inspire specific actions remains a distinctly human skill — one that requires not just design knowledge but brand knowledge, audience knowledge, and the cultural context of the specific market being served.

 User Research and Testing